 An RFID-blocking wallet has metal strands woven into the fabric or leather that prevent radio waves from collecting data.
 Your risk depends on the type of credit card you have and how much exposure you (and your wallet) experience, but an RFID-blocking wallet is the best way to ensure that your information stays safe.

 Most RFID-blocking wallets are inexpensive and available in a range of styles.
 It is a relatively small investment that can protect you from thousands of dollars of fraud and theft.
-To learn more about choosing a great RFID-blocking wallet, continue reading for more information and tips.

 Some credit cards are capable of transferring information without contact using RFID, also known as radio-frequency identification.